Indian shares drop on U.S. inflation worries; domestic COVID-19 death surge

 In India, the central bank is seen maintaining status quo on interest rates as data expected later in the day is likely to show retail inflation eased to a three-month low in April.
 However, investors are concerned about potential outflows of foreign funds.

 On Wednesday, private sector lenders were the top drag.
-The Nifty private bank index settled 1.6% lower and the Nifty Financial Services index closed down 1.23%.
+The Nifty private bank index (.NIFPVTBNK) settled 1.6% lower and the Nifty Financial Services index (.NIFTYFIN) closed down 1.23%.

-Tata Steel snapped five straight sessions of gains to close 4.44% lower.
+Tata Steel (TISC.NS) snapped five straight sessions of gains to close 4.44% lower.

 The pandemic continued to hammer sales for the auto sector.
 India's passenger vehicle sales slumped over 10% month on month, data from the Society of Indian Automobile Manufacturers (SIAM) showed.